diffblue/cbmc/CODING_STANDARD.md

 - The priority of documentation is readability.
 Therefore, feel free to use Doxygen features, or to add whitespace for multi-paragraph comment blocks if necessary.
-- A comment block should immediately precede the definition of the entity it documents, which will generally mean that it will live in the source file.
+- For functions or methods that provide an interface to a module, a comment block should immediately precede the declaration of the entity it documents.
+This implies that it will live in the header file.
-  This allows us to take advantage of the one definition rule.
-If each entity is defined only once, then it is also documented only once.
+  The documentions should focus on the externally visible behavior, and should discuss the implementation only to the extent necessary for understanding usage.
+The implementation should be explained using comments in the definition of the function or method.
+- Functions or methods that are internal to a module are documented in a comment block that precedes the definition.
 - The documentation block must *immediately* precede the entity it documents.
   Don't insert empty lines between docs and functions, because this will confuse Doxygen.